pmem/pmemkv/README.md

 implementation.
 The main difference is that the `pmse` tree keeps inner and leaf nodes in persistent memory, where `pmemkv` keeps inner nodes in DRAM and leaf nodes in persistent memory.
+(This means that `pmemkv` has to recover all inner nodes when the datastore is first opened)

 Another difference is that leaf nodes in `pmemkv` contain a small hash table based on a 1-byte [Pearson hash](https://en.wikipedia.org/wiki/Pearson_hashing), which limits the maximum size of the leaf, but boosts efficiency.